 Ensure that the information included is relevant to the specifications of the role they are applying for.
 If any specific skills or experience are mentioned in the job description, make sure they are stated clearly in the CV.
-"Do you know what makes a good CV?
-Let's look at a template together."

 4. Keep it up to date